 To the best of my knowledge, there are no outstanding notices of violation or enforcement actions by the Permitting and Inspections Department regarding this property.
 However, I cannot certify that the Property meets all applicable laws, codes, rules, and standards at this time.

-The Property does have certificates of occupancy, copies of which are attached.
+The Property does have certificates of occupancy and copies of are attached.

-The Property does have a letter from the Planning and Urban Development Department dated April 25, 2013 approving amendments to the original site plan approval, a copy of which is attached.
+The Property does have a letter from the Planning and Urban Development Department dated April 25, 2013, approving amendments to the original site plan approval and a copy is attached.

 I trust the information provided is sufficient.
 Please contact me at (207) 874-8709 with questions or concerns.
 This interpretation is based on the information provided and available at the time, and the current City of Portland Code of Ordinances.
 It is not binding on the City of Portland in any future decisions.